 Studies have shown that caregivers are at higher risk of developing chronic illnesses such as heart disease, diabetes, and hypertension.
 On top of this, they are also more likely to experience anxiety and depression than non-caregivers.

-According to a 2022 survey from the Cleveland Clinic, people who infrequently or never engage in activities that promote their mental well-being have identified two primary barriers: being too busy (34%) and being a caregiver for a loved one (36%).
+According to a 2022 Cleveland Clinic survey, people who infrequently or never engage in activities that promote their mental well-being identified two primary barriers: being too busy (34%) and caregiving for a loved one (36%).

 For some, caregiving can be so physically and emotionally demanding that it leads to burnout, a state of emotional, mental, and physical exhaustion caused by prolonged stress and exertion.

-Caregiver burnout can lead to a decline in the quality of care provided due to a decline in the caregiver's physical and mental well-being.
+Caregiver burnout can reduce the quality of care provided due to declines in the caregiver’s physical and mental well-being.

-However, caregivers who practice self-care are more likely to provide better care to their loved ones and have a higher quality of life themselves.
+However, caregivers who practice self-care are more likely to provide better care to their loved ones and to have a higher quality of life.

 8 Practical Caregiver Self-Care Tips

 Proper self-care can take many forms.
-Having a variety of suggestions means that each person can choose the practices that work best for them.
+Having a variety of suggestions allows each person to choose the practices that work best for them.

 1. Set aside time each day for self-care

-Setting aside time each day for self-care activities, even just a few minutes, can make a significant difference in a caregiver’s quality of life.
+Setting aside even a few minutes each day for self-care can significantly improve a caregiver’s quality of life.

 This could include exercise, meditation, reading, or any other activity that promotes genuine relaxation.